 Full-Time CFO vs Part-Time Remote CFO: Which Do You Need?

-Quick answer: Remote CFO services provide outsourced financial leadership delivered virtually, usually on a fractional or part-time basis instead of a full-time hire.
-A full-time CFO makes sense for larger companies with daily executive finance needs, complex debt or investor reporting, multiple entities, or frequent capital-markets activity.
-A part-time or fractional Remote CFO is the better fit for growing small and mid-sized businesses that need recurring forecasting, cash management, margin analysis, and decision support but not 40 hours a week of executive coverage.
-The U.S. Bureau of Labor Statistics reports a median annual wage of $156,100 for financial managers in May 2023, so fractional support delivers senior judgment at a fraction of a full-time executive cost.
-Most SMBs get the best value by defining the decisions they need help with and buying a recurring CFO rhythm rather than a full-time seat.
+Quick answer: A full-time CFO makes sense for larger companies with daily executive finance needs, complex debt or investor reporting, multiple entities, or frequent capital-markets activity.
+A part-time or fractional Remote CFO fits growing small and mid-sized businesses that need recurring forecasting, cash management, and margin analysis but not 40 hours a week of executive coverage.
+Most SMBs get the best value by defining the decisions they need help with, then buying a recurring CFO rhythm rather than a full-time seat.

 How Do Full-Time and Fractional CFO Costs Compare?